ser8210/tiny3d/README.md

     Hermes         - Author
     ElSemi         - Vertex Program Compiler and other useful sample code HACKERCHANNEL  - PSL1GHT
+    Oopo           - ps3libraries

 License
 -------

     It use the same PSL1GHT license (it have one?
 XD)

+    Some samples can use LPGL, GPL, OFL or maybe others licenses depending of the libraries or datas used.

 Environment
 -----------